 We put so much thought into the birth itself, sometimes breastfeeding can get overlooked, but getting prepared during pregnancy can have massive benefits on a mother's breastfeeding journey.
 Here’s 10 ways to help prepare for breastfeeding while pregnant:

 1. Talk with your family about your wishes to breastfeed and what you want and expect from them.
-Talk to your midwife, she will be able to give you lots of useful resources.
+Talk to your midwife, they will be able to give you lots of useful resources.
 Reach out to friends who have breastfed.
 It’s good to have people on the other end of a text or a phone call if you need a quick bit of advice or encouragement

 2. Find a local breastfeeding group so that you already have a support network of breastfeeding peers when baby arrives.
 It can also be beneficial to call into your local breastfeeding group before you give birth.
 Being able to see mums breastfeeding and listening to their experiences can be really comforting.

-3. Take a breastfeeding class online – The first time you hear the words ‘latch’, ‘engorgement’ and ‘let down’ should be in an environment where you can take in information, not when you have just given birth to a hungry newborn.
+3. Take a breastfeeding class – The first time you hear the words ‘latch’, ‘engorgement’ and ‘let down’ should be in an environment where you can take in information, not when you have just given birth to a hungry newborn.

 4. Include your wishes in your birth plan.
 Be sure to include lots of skin on skin, as this simulates the hormones required for milk production.
 You might want to include things like delayed cord clamping and an uninterrupted first hour.